omeka/omeka-s-enduser/docs/modules/csvimport.md

 ![options as described below](../modules/modulesfiles/csvimport_itemsbasic.png)

-- **Resource Template:** select a resource template from the drop-down menu to apply to the imported items.
+- **Resource Template**: select a resource template from the drop-down menu to apply to the imported items.
 You can use the search field at the top of the dropdown to narrow results or find a particular template.
-- **Class:** select a class from the drop-down menu to apply to the imported items.
+- **Class**: select a class from the drop-down menu to apply to the imported items.
 You can use the search field at the top of the dropdown to narrow results or find a particular class.
-- **Owner:** set the owner for the Items by selecting a user from the drop-down menu.
+- **Owner**: set the owner for the Items by selecting a user from the drop-down menu.
 You can use the search field at the top of the dropdown to narrow results or find a particular user.
-- **Visibility:** set the visibility of the imported items as public  or private.
+- **Visibility**: set the visibility of the imported items as public  or private.
-- **Item Sets:** add the imported items to a specific item set or sets using the dropdown menu.
+- **Item Sets**: add the imported items to a specific item set or sets using the dropdown menu.
-- **Sites:** add the imported items to the specified site or sites.
+- **Sites**: add the imported items to the specified site or sites.
 Global and user-specific default sites will be preselected here.
-- **Multivalue Separator:** enter the multivalue separator character here, if you have used one.
+- **Multivalue Separator**: enter the multivalue separator character here, if you have used one.
       - The columns of data in your CSV should be separated by commas, however within those columns you can add a special character to create multiple inputs, for example a semicolon.
 This is where you can specify multiple creators, multiple subjects, or other common uses.
-- **Language:** set the language of the values in the spreadsheet using the appropriate [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag){target=_blank}.
+- **Language**: set the language of the values in the spreadsheet using the appropriate [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag){target=_blank}.

 !!! note
 	If you are uploading different formats of data (for example, some text-based creator names and some URI-based creator links) into the same field (`dcterms:creator`, in this case), use two columns (named something helpful like "dcterms:creator-text" and "dcterms:creator-uri"), and upon import, map those two columns to different data types.
 Use the wrench icon to open up column mappings and select the correct data type for each column.